 Part of Speech: Noun

 Meaning: 1.
-The recovery of property unlawfully held by someone else by legal means, an action of trover.
+The recovery by legal means of property unlawfully held by someone else; an action of trover.
 2. A writ empowering someone to recover goods wrongfully held by someone else.

 In Play: Into every life these days, a little legalese must flow: "The cattle rustlers quickly hired a lawyer to respond to the flurry of replevins they were receiving from their victims."
 We may as well make use (fun?) of it: "Mom, please help me!
 I've tried everything short of an action of replevin to get my jacket back from my sister!"